 “But I never saw the good side of the city, ’til I hitched a ride on the river boat Queen!
 Big wheel keep on turnin’!
 Proud Mary keep on burnin’!
 And we’re rollin’ rollin’ rollin’ on the river!”
 They laugh, losing themselves and the bus just about vibrates in time.

 “The Sugar Shack!”
 Mingan hollers when the song ends.

 “Oh, you know what’s coming!”
 Ned hollers back, triumphant.
 He hands Trudy a CD case.

 “There will be no love shacking, Romeo!”
 Trudy says, laughing, but Mingan is already pounding out the “Love Shack” beat.

-[Lyrics in italics from: “Proud Mary,” written by John Fogerty, 1969.
+[Song and lyrics in italics: “Proud Mary,” written by John Fogerty, 1969.
 Performed here by Creedence Clearwater Revival, 1969.]